 “Mr. Carney directly invests in energy assets in Canada and around the world, creating a direct personal financial benefit if the federal government were to adopt specific policies,” Barrett argued in the letter.

-In December 2023, Brookfield directly benefited from investments in Entropy Inc, a crown company created by Freeland.
+In December 2023, Brookfield directly benefited from investments in Entropy Inc by the Canada Growth Fund, a crown Corporation created by Freeland.
 According to a public financial report, Carney made $987,375 from investments with Brookfield that same year.

 The letter also notes that Carney sits on the board of Stripe Inc., a $65 billion multinational payment processing corporation that falls under Canada’s federal regulations.
 He’s also on the advisory board of Watershed, a company that sells carbon-emissions tracking software.